home-assistant/home-assistant.io/source/_docs/installation/raspberry-pi-all-in-one.markdown

 redirect_from: /getting-started/installation-raspberry-pi-all-in-one/
 ---

-The [Raspberry Pi All-In-One Installer](https://github.com/home-assistant/fabric-home-assistant) deploys a complete Home Assistant server including support for MQTT with websockets, Z-Wave, and the OpenZWave Control Panel.
+The [Raspberry Pi All-In-One Installer](https://github.com/home-assistant/fabric-home-assistant) deploys a complete Home Assistant server including support for MQTT with websockets, and Z-Wave.

 The only requirement is that you have a Raspberry Pi with a fresh installation of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) connected to your network.